EndermanPvP/command-bot/README.md

 **Should I run this on my Computer?**
 It's not recommended but you can.
 I recommend checking out a Discord Bot hosting. e.g. https://revivenode.com/discord.html, or any preferred hosting service.

+Any other questions?
+DM Me on Discord! `EndermanPvP#0001`.